Department of Geography and Environmental Studies

 GEO 1309.
 Introduction to Cultural Geography.

-This course introduces students to the geographical perspective and focuses on spatial distributions of human activities and investigates underlying geographical processes that account for present and past cultural patterns such as population,folk and popular culture, language, religion, gender, ethnicity, politics, urban and rural land use, and economic development.
+This course introduces students to the geographical perspective, emphasizing the spatial distribution of human activities and the processes that shape cultural patterns across time and place.
+Students examine how population dynamics, folk and popular culture, language, religion, gender, ethnicity, and political systems are organized spatially.
+The course also analyzes urban and rural land use and economic development to assess how historical and contemporary forces influence cultural landscapes and human–environment relationships.
 (MULT).

 TCCN: GEOG 1302